-Alpha Echo 35 is, I believe, ECO a35, or Echo Alpha (the a) 35, the name for the English symmetrical variation of a chess opening in which we have moves to squares numbered 4 and 5 and then 3 and 6.
+Alpha Echo 35 could perhaps refere to ECO A35, or Echo Alpha (the a) 35, the name for the English symmetrical variation of a chess opening in which we have moves to squares numbered 4 and 5 and then 3 and 6.
 The 45 reminds me of the 45 degrees south of the TMA.
 And if we go back to HAL's game with Poole we find the cut off point (White, or Poole, gives it up) with HAL's move of the queen to bishop 3, which he should have stated was bishop 6.
 It seems we may have n opening chess move reflected in the shots of TMA and the second part of that move suggested also in HAL's game with Frank.

-You could say, "But what of the number 34 prominently displayed in the first shot of TMA 1.
+You could say, "But what of the 34 (N) prominently displayed in the first shot of TMA 1."

 288 Shot of Poole from above while we see Dave's feet in the background, he standing at a 90 degree angle from him.
 (1:10:27)